 Notably, these commercial vehicle accidents can involve several types of vehicles used to transport goods or people.
 Specifically, that includes (and is not limited to):

 - Farm vehicles

 - Dump trucks

 - Passenger vans

-- Most commercial vehicle wrecks happen on rural roads.
+- Most commercial vehicle wrecks in Dallas, TX, happen on rural roads.

-- When commercial vehicle crashes involve two vehicles, the passenger vehicle driver is the at-fault party in most cases.
+- When commercial vehicle crashes involve two vehicles, the passenger vehicle driver tends to be the at-fault party in most cases.

 - Commercial vehicle accidents across the U.S. have surged over the past 20 years.

 - Commercial vehicle accidents tend to result in severe, if not deadly, injuries more often than passenger vehicle accidents.